-- Turn appliances and electronics off when not in use.
+- Turn off appliances and electronics when they are not in use.
 Use low-tech methods when possible (e.g., line-dry clothes).

 - Try not to buy products that result from tropical deforestation (e.g. unsustainable palm oil, coffee that isn't shade-grown, South American beef).

 - Eat at least three meatless meals per week.

 - Buy products created closer to home: for example, if you live in the U.S. or Canada, purchase goods made in North America instead of those shipped from other continents.